22 Kids and Counting's Sue and Noel Radford reveal causes of son Josh's anxiety after special episode

-Josh hopes his story will 'help others'Channel 5‘s 22 Kids and Counting is a special episode tonight focusing on Sue and Noel Radford’s son Josh.
+Josh has hoped his story will 'help others'Channel 5‘s 22 Kids and Counting featured a special episode last night that focused on Sue and Noel Radford’s son Josh.

-Called Josh’s Story, the ‘film’ has been made to highlight the teenager’s battle with his mental health.
+Called Josh’s Story, the ‘film’ was made to highlight the teenager’s battle with his mental health.

 The cameras followed Josh and the Radfords for 12 months before he was finally diagnosed with agoraphobia.

-At the start of the episode, Josh bravely opens up about why he has decided to film his struggles.
+At the start of Josh’s Story, Josh bravely opens up about why he has decided to film his struggles.

 He says: “No one would have guess I’d have the problems that I have now.
 It’s hard to say I’m struggling.